 $52 million – Series B

 Metal 3D printing is a crucial industrial technology, but it’s still mostly reserved for established, larger businesses.
-Perhaps more interesting then may be the ability to 3D print metal objects on one’s desktop.
-Not a whole lot is known about the startup Desktop Metal, except that its Cofounder and CEO Ric Fulop is aiming to make fast, accessible metal printing system that can be used in an office setting.
-The firm’s leadership team consists of the Chairman of the Department of Material Science and Engineering at MIT, Chris Schuh, MIT Material Science professor Yet Ming Chiang, and Jonah Myerberg, who worked with Renovo Motors, Gradiant Corporation and Fulop’s A123Systems.
+Perhaps more interesting than maybe the ability to 3D print metal objects on one’s desktop.
+Not a whole lot is known about the startup Desktop Metal, except that its Cofounder and CEO Ric Fulop is aiming to make fast and accessible metal printing system that can be used in an office setting.
+The firm’s leadership team consists of the Chairman of the Department of Material Science and Engineering at MIT, Chris Schuh, MIT Material Science professor Yet Ming Chiang, and Jonah Myerberg, who worked with Renovo Motors, Gradiant Corporation, and Fulop’s A123Systems.
 The public may not know much about Desktop Metal’s activities, but private investors do.
 The startup has raised $99.76 million so far, including the funds received from their most recent round that included GE Ventures and Saudi Aramco.

 $35 million – Series B